 **I received the stencil free in exchange for this review!
 All opinions are my own!😉

-So this process took me a little longer than I originally thought it would…making the decision to paint the bricks different shades of gray really prolonged the process!!
-But in the end, I think it was worth it!!
+So this process took me a little longer than I originally thought it would but making the decision to paint the bricks different shades of gray really prolonged the process!!
+In the end, I think it was worth it!!

-So, to get started, I received my stencil in the mail, and along with the stencil, received this HANDY DANDY little stencil level, roller, and stencil brush for the paint!
+So, to get started on the stenciled wall, I received my stencil in the mail, and along with the stencil, received this HANDY DANDY little stencil level, roller, and stencil brush for the paint!

 So I went and bought paint at Wal-Mart, I am a late-night project junkie and I don’t have a Home Depot or Lowe’s within less than an hour drive…three gray paints later I was ready to begin!!
 Woohoo!!

 I started with my lightest gray to be the ‘grout’…well it looked blue…very very blue…so I tested the other two paints I had purchased and they were blue in my lighting as well!!
 Even though I picked them off of a gray card that was more to the green/olive side…they looked blue in my dark hallway!!
 Ugh!!